OpenArabicPE/journal_al-muqtabas/MajallatMuqtabas/readme.md

 Muḥammad Kurd ʿAlī published the monthly journal *al-Muqtabas* between 1906 and 1914(1916).
 The publication schedule followed the Muslim *hijrī* calendar and in the journal's third year (1908) publication moved from Cairo to Damascus after the Young Turk Revolution.

+There is some confusion as to the counting of issues and their publication dates.
+According to the masthead and the cover sheet, *al-Muqtabas* was published following the Islamic *hijrī* calendar (from the journal itself it must remain open whether the recorded publication dates were the actual publication dates).
+Sometimes the printers made errors: issue 2 of volume 4, for instance, carries Rab I 1327 as publication date on the cover sheet, but Ṣaf 1327 in its masthead.
+The latter would correspond to the official publication schedule.

+Samir Seikaly argues that Muḥammad Kurd ʿAlī was wrong in stating in his memoirs, that 8 volumes of 12 issues each and two independent issues were published.^[{Seikaly 1981@128}] But the actual hard copies at OIB and the digital facsimiles from HathiTrust show that Kurd ʿAlī was right insofar as volume 9 existed and comprised 2 issues only.
+As it turns out, *al-Muqtabas* published a number of double issues: [Vol. 4 no. 5/6](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679_i41.TEIP5.xml) and [Vol. 8 no. 11/12](https://rawgit.com/tillgrallert/ArabicTeiEdition/master/MajallatMuqtabas/xml/oclc_4770057679_i94.TEIP5.xml)

 In addition to the original edition, at least one reprint appeared: In 1992 Dār Ṣādir in Beirut published a facsimile edition, which is entirely unmarked as such but for the information on the binding itself.
 Checking this reprint against the original, it appeared to be a facsimile reprint: pagination, font, layout --- everything is identical.
 But as Samir Seikaly remarked in 1981 that he used "two separate compilations of *al-Muqtabas* [...] in this study" there must be at least one other print edition that I have not yet seen.^[{Seikaly 1981@128}]

 # Digital imagery